-During National Park Advocacy Week, NPCA and hundreds of our members, supporters, partners and volunteers will travel to Washington, D.C., to meet with members of Congress to advocate for the protection of our more than 430 national parks.
+During NPCA’s National Park Advocacy Week, hundreds of our staff, members, supporters, partners and volunteers will travel to Washington, D.C., to meet with members of Congress to advocate for the protection of our more than 430 national parks.

 NPCA has a long and successful track record of working with communities and congressional park champions to positively influence the policies affecting national parks.
 When national parks need our help, NPCA and our members and supporters show up and speak out on their behalf.

 The importance of this year’s National Park Advocacy Week is undeniable.
-Our national parks and park staff have been under attack for weeks, from mass firings to lease cancellations to pressured buyouts.
-And now, the administration has ordered a “reduction in force” process for the National Park Service, which could lead to drastic cuts to park staffing and funding across the country.
-On top of these recent challenges, our parks continue to deal with skyrocketing visitation, cumulating maintenance needs and worsening climate disasters.
+Our national parks and park staff have been under attack for months, from mass firings and pressured buyouts to unprecedented orders to rewrite and sanitize American history and science.
+And on top of these recent challenges, our parks continue to deal with skyrocketing visitation, cumulating maintenance needs and worsening climate disasters.
 But there are solutions available that lawmakers can act on right now.

 Congress has the opportunity to ensure our national parks and local communities have the resources and protections they need to thrive for generations to come.
 It’s critical that park advocates everywhere speak up and demand action for the future of our national parks and everything they protect.
 Here’s how you can help.